siranjeevi1099/Interfacial-Transport-phenomena---On-a-rising-bubble/README.md

  distribution.
 Under creeping-flow and axisym metric conditions, the interfacial balance reduces to the steady surface advection–diffusion equa tion on the bubble surface.
+(Have included all the matlab files created to analyse the above project for reference.,